pioong/connectivity_MCBF/README.md

 - Enforcing matrix inequality constraints via MCBFs.
 - Integrating CBF-SDP with semidefinite constraints.

----

 ## 📄 Related Paper

 This repository complements the following paper:

 **Matrix Control Barrier Functions**
-Pio Ong, Yicheng Xu, Ryan M. Bena, Faryar Jabbari, Aaron D. Ames Submitted to **IEEE Transactions on Automatic Control (TAC)**, 2025.
+Pio Ong, Yicheng Xu, Ryan M. Bena, Faryar Jabbari, Aaron D. Ames.
+Submitted to **IEEE Transactions on Automatic Control (TAC)**, 2025.

 > If you use this code or build on it, please consider citing the paper.

----

 ## 🙏 Acknowledgments